Yamaha YM2413

 The YM2413, a.k.a.
-OPLL, is an FM synthesis sound chip manufactured by Yamaha Corporation.
-It is related to Yamaha's OPL family of FM synthesis chips, and is a cost-reduced version of the YM3812 (OPL2).

-Technical details

-Based on the YM3812, it features nine concurrent FM channels with two operators per channel.
-Common to the OPL family, it features a percussion mode (or rhythm mode) that turns the last three channels into percussion/rhythm channels to produce 5 percussion/rhythm sounds.
+OPLL, is a 9-voice FM synthesis sound chip manufactured by Yamaha Corporation.
+It is related to Yamaha's OPL family of FM synthesis chips, being a cost-reduced version of the YM3812 (OPL2).
+It has nine concurrent FM channels with two operators per channel, and features a percussion mode (or rhythm mode) that turns the last three channels into percussion/rhythm channels to produce 5 percussion/rhythm sounds.